Susanne Sachsman Grooms

 - Congressional Investigations & Ethical Rules: White Collar Professionals Need to Know, Panel, ABA 2020 Virtual Institute on White Collar Crime: Congressional Investigations & Ethical Rules White Collar Professionals Need to Know, June 24, 2020.

 - Reinvigorating Congress’s Oversight Role of the Federal Bureaucracy, Panel, ABA Administrative Law Conference, October 19, 2017.

 - Congressional Investigations, Panel, 6th Annual White Collar Crime Institute, New York City Bar CLE Program, May 11, 2017.

-Susanne is a graduate of Harvard Law School, where she was awarded the Heyman and Irving R. Kaufman Public Interest Fellowships.
-She received her undergraduate degree from Yale University.
+Susanne received her J.D. from Harvard Law School, where she was awarded the Heyman and Irving R. Kaufman Public Interest Fellowships.
+She received her B.A., cum laude, from Yale University.